Nathan Evans (singer)

-Nathan Evans (born 19 December 1994) is a Scottish singer from Airdrie, Scotland best known for singing sea shanties.
+Nathan Alexander Evans (born 19 December 1994) is a Scottish singer and songwriter.
 Evans first gained fame in 2020 by posting videos of himself singing sea shanties on social media service TikTok.
-In 2021, he released a cover of the folk song "Wellerman" which peaked at the top of the UK Singles Chart and also charted in several other countries.
+In 2021, he released a version of the folk song "Wellerman", which peaked at the top of the UK Singles Chart and also charted in several other countries.

-Early life
+Early and personal life

 Before launching his music career, Evans was a postal worker with the Royal Mail, in Airdrie, near Glasgow.
 He attended Caldervale High School and has a university degree in web design.

+In the 2023 BBC Scotland documentary What Next for the Wellerman?, Evans revealed that he was struggling with his mental health and had panic attacks while he was working up to 13 hours a day as a steel erector.

+Evans married his wife Holly in 2019 and together they have one child, born in April 2023.